MicrosoftDocs/VBA-Docs/outlook/How-to/General/how-to-set-entry-matching-in-a-combo-box.md

 ---

-# How to: Set Entry Matching in a Combo Box
+# Set Entry Matching in a Combo Box

 The following example uses the  **[MatchFound](../../../api/Outlook.combobox.matchfound.md)** and **[MatchRequired](../../../api/Outlook.combobox.matchrequired.md)** properties to demonstrate additional character matching for **[ComboBox](../../../api/Outlook.combobox.md)**.
 The matching verification occurs in the  **Change** event.